wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 one of the best performing models in terms of speed and accuracy, (in the paper they quoted a value of 59 frames a second, with 79% mean average precision on the object detection/classification task).
 I decided that this should be a very good method for the vehicle detection task for this project, as it would enable an accurate real time car detection.

-The basics  of the network is as follows:
+The structure  of the network is as follows:

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/examples/SSD_architecture.png).

 The base model of the VGG16 is used to extract features

 The network presented in the paper is trained on (and evaluated against) the PascalVOC[http://host.robots.ox.ac.uk/pascal/VOC/] and [COCO](http://cocodataset.org/) datasets.
-The Pascal dataset has 20 classes (cars among them)

-The original implementation of [SSD](https://github.com/weiliu89/caffe/tree/ssd) is in Caffe, however, as I am more familiar with Keras, I used the Keras implementation of
+Both the Pascal and COCO datasets has cars among their object detection/classification classes.
+Therefore, it is entirely possible to use a pretrained network from the paper, filtering on the 'cars' class.
+However, the original implementation of [SSD](https://github.com/weiliu89/caffe/tree/ssd) is in Caffe, and as I am more familiar with Keras, I used the Keras implementation of
 SSD from  https://github.com/pierluigiferrari/ssd_keras instead.
-There are a few pretrained networks available from ssd_keras, including ssd300 (trained on the Pascal VOC dataset)-- based on the original Caffe implementation and follows the paper, as well as an example of a smaller custom network.
+Besides very good documnetation and explanation in the code in ssd_keras about how the SSD is reimplementated in Keras, there is also a lot of useful utility classes and layers that makes constructing my onw network easier.

 I tested 2 models on the vehicle detection problem-- one is a smaller network I developed with a mobilenet backend, and the 4 classification + 4 bounding box detection layers branching off from the last 4 conv blocks, and also the full SSD300 network